'Survivor': Chris Noble says Wendell showed 'no class' with Tribal Council takedown

 How surprised were you that nobody sided with you at Tribal Council?
 Did you think you had the votes walking in there to get Dom or Wendell out?

 So here’s the thing: I wasn’t overwhelmingly confident that I was going to get everyone to do what I asked, and I knew Dom and Wendell were going to vote for me.
 From the outside looking in, it just looks like a stupid play on the idol.
 But what wasn’t shown was that after I made that dumb decision of talking to 11 tribemates, I went to certain people I was close with individually and talked with them.
-And for the most part they all lied.
+And for the most part, they all lied.

 Even Sebastian, who was my closest ally — he lied to me.
 So it was tough.
-My game-plan was to build strong relationships in case the inevitable blindside happens, and unfortunately, my relationships weren’t strong enough to overcome the power of the game.
+My game plan was to build strong relationships in case the inevitable blindside happens, and unfortunately, my relationships weren’t strong enough to overcome the power of the game.

 So even after Dom used his Legacy Advantage, the reason you didn’t use your idol is because you thought you would still get Wendell on the split vote?

 There is so much going on in this one episode.
-I personally didn’t think Dom and Wendell had a lot of great relationships with people, and I thought that everyone could tell that Dom is a mixture of Tony, Boston Rob and Russell.
-I’m sitting here like “How can some of these big-time Survivor players not pick up on this?
+I personally didn’t think Dom and Wendell had a lot of great relationships with people, and I thought that everyone could tell that Dom is a mixture of Tony, Boston Rob, and Russell.
+I’m sitting here like, “How can some of these big-time Survivor players not pick up on this?
 He has an idol.
 And Dom and Wendell are a legit power couple.
 How can people not want to get rid of them at the merge?
 You can get rid of me whenever!
 The minute I lose a challenge, I’m done.”

-And, of course, the terrible irony in all this is that if you had been unsuccessful in extending the idol’s powers at Ghost Island, then you would have been forced to use it this Tribal and you would still been in the game.
+And, of course, the terrible irony in all this is that if you had been unsuccessful in extending the idol’s powers at Ghost Island, then you would have been forced to use it this Tribal, and you would still have been in the game.

 You’re right.
 Absolutely.
-And if that was the case and I only had it for that one I would have absolutely used it.
-But I’m not the kind of person that plays what ifs.
-It happened the way it happened and what’s meant to be is meant to be.
+And if that was the case and I only had it for that one, I would have absolutely used it.
+But I’m not the kind of person that plays what-ifs.
+It happened the way it happened, and what’s meant to be is meant to be.

-How long do you estimate it took you round-trip to sneak away to Ghost Island, get that idol, and then get back to the shelter before people noticed?
+How long do you estimate it took you roundtrip to sneak away to Ghost Island, get that idol, and then get back to the shelter before people noticed?

 Can I just say that was probably the most incredible moment of my life?
 It was amazing, and the sky was so beautiful, there was this aura about the whole thing.
 So time was almost irrelevant, but I would say probably took less than an hour.